Best Known For

 Answer questions and see how you rank against other players.Play Now

-Born on March 11, 1898, in Dayton, Ohio, Dorothy Gish started acting at the age of four.
+Born on March 11, 1898, in Dayton, Ohio, Dorothy Gish started acting at the age of 4.
 With the help of childhood friend Mary Pickford, Dorothy was soon under the directorship of D.W.
 Griffith, making her film debut in 1912's An Unseen Enemy.
-She and her sister Lillian Gish became early stars of the silent screen.
-Early on, she made several memorable films,
+She and sister Lillian Gish became early stars of the silent screen.
+Early on, Gish made several memorable films,

 including Hearts of the World and Orphans of the Storm.
-After talking pictures became the norm, Gish transitioned back to the stage.
+After talking pictures became the norm, she transitioned back to the stage.
 She died in Rapallo, Liguria, Italy, on June 4, 1968.

-Her father James was a candy maker who eventually abandoned the family after his business failed.
-Her mother Mary took up acting to support the family, using the stage name Mae .
+Her father, James Leigh Gish, was a candy maker who eventually abandoned the family after his business failed.
+Her mother, Mary Robinson McConnell, took up acting to support the family, using the stage name Mae.
 Dorothy Gish and her older sister, Lillian, soon followed their mother onto the stage.
-Dorothy started performing at the age of 4, appearing as a boy in a production of East Lynne.
+Dorothy began performing at the age of 4, appearing as a boy in a production of East Lynne.

 Mary, Dorothy and Lillian Gish spent years working on theatrical tours, sometimes together on the same show and other times working on different productions.
 When not with their mother, the Gish girls were looked after by theatrical friends and associates.
 During their off-season, Dorothy and her family would spend time in Massillon, Ohio, with her mother's sister.

-In addition to acting, Mary Gish also rented out rooms in their New York apartment.
-This is how Dorothy and her sister met future film star Mary Pickford, who was originally known as Gladys Smith.
-Years later, the Gish sisters approached Pickford once she had started appearing in movies by D.W.
+In addition to acting, Mary Gish rented out rooms in the family's New York apartment—this is how Dorothy and her sister met future film star Mary Pickford, who was originally known as Gladys Smith.
+Years later, the Gish sisters approached Pickford after she began appearing in movies by D.W.
 Griffith.
 Pickford introduced them to Griffith, which soon led to their film debut.
 Dorothy was 14 years old when she and Lillian appeared in An Uneasy Enemy.

-Both Dorothy and Lillian Gish enjoyed huge success in films.
-Dorothy distinguished herself as a fine comedic performer while her sister usually tackled more dramatic roles.
-Dorothy was one of the busiest actresses in the silent film era, making more than 60 movies during the first few years of her career.
-Sadly many of her early works have been lost.
+Both Dorothy and Lillian Gish enjoyed huge success in film; Dorothy distinguished herself as a fine comedic performer while her sister usually tackled more dramatic roles.
+Dorothy became known as one of the busiest actresses of the silent-film era, making more than 60 movies during the first few years of her career.
+Sadly, many of her early works have been lost.

-Dorothy Gish made several memorable films as a young woman, including 1918's Hearts of the World with her sister.
-Her comic turn as Little Disturber in this movie earned her great praise.
-More humorous parts soon followed, including Battling Jane (1918) and The Hope Chest (1919).
+Dorothy Gish made several memorable films as a young woman, including 1918's Hearts of the World with her sister; her comic turn as Little Disturber in this movie earned her great praise.
+More humorous roles soon followed, including in Battling Jane (1918) and The Hope Chest (1919).
 With her sister directing, Dorothy starred opposite James Rennie in the popular 1920 comedy Remodeling Her Husband.
 Later that year, she married Rennie.

-The following year, Dorothy showed off her dramatic talents.
-She played a blind woman in Orphans of the Storm (1921), co-starring with her sister.
-Dorothy made her last film with Lillian, Romola, in 1924.
+The following year, Dorothy showed off her dramatic talents: She played a blind woman in Orphans of the Storm (1921), co-starring with her sister.

 profile name: Dorothy Gish profile occupation: